LongIsHandsome/trocr-web-app/README.md

     pip install -r requirements.txt
     ```

-    (Note: A `requirements.txt` file is assumed to exist with the necessary dependencies based on the `app.py` imports).

 4.  **Initialize the database:**
     The `app.py` script automatically initializes the SQLite database and creates the `users` table on startup using `create.sql`.